Jlance999/jlance999.github.io/_posts/2019-10-26-First Simple Programs.markdown

 int main(void) {
   // Main function, every program must have one.
-Void means it receives no values. printf("Hello World\n"); // What will be displayed, f stands for "formatted", \n begins a new line after World return 0; // Every line must end with a ;, functions are defined between a set of braces.
+Void means it receives no values. printf("Hello World\n"); // What will be displayed, f stands for "formatted", \n an escape sequence which begins a new line after World return 0; // Every line must end with a ;, functions are defined between a set of braces.
 0 is the value returned by this function as we do not need it to return a value.
 }
 ```

 Nearly everything is commented here, worth noting is that anything following // is a comment, and will not be ran as instructions.

+Other escape sequences include:
+* \t for a tab
+* \a for an alert (will produce a sound or visable alert)
+* \" for a double quote